 Dynamic Media assets are cached by the CDN (Content Delivery Network) for fast delivery to your customers.
-However, when you make updates to those assets, you may want those changes to take effect immediately on your website.
+However, when you make updates to those assets, you want those changes to take effect immediately on your website.
 Purging or invalidating the CDN cache lets you quickly update assets that are delivered by Dynamic Media.
-Instead of waiting for the cache to expire using a TTL (Time To Live) value (default is 10 hours), you can send a request from within Dynamic Media user interface to have the cache expire within minutes.
+Instead of waiting for the cache to expire using a TTL (Time To Live) value (default is ten hours), you can send a request from within Dynamic Media to have the cache expire within minutes.

-If you use Dynamic Media in AEM 6.5, Service Pack 5 (AEM 6.5.5) or earlier, follow the steps found in Invalidating the CDN cache by way of Dynamic Media Classic.
+If you use Dynamic Media in Experience Manager 6.5, Service Pack 5 (Experience Manager 6.5.5) or earlier, follow the steps found in Invalidating the CDN cache by way of Dynamic Media Classic.

 To invalidate your CDN cached content for Dynamic Media assets:

 Part 1 of 2: Creating a CDN Invalidation template

-In AEM 6.5.6 or later, tap Tools > Assets > CDN Invalidation.
+In Experience Manager 6.5.6 or later, tap Tools > Assets > CDN Invalidation.